 Harold Park, Havering

-The north-eastern part of Harold Wood, occupying an isthmus of land between the A12 and the Ingrebourne River
+The north-eastern part of Harold Wood, mostly occupying an isthmus of land between the A12 and the Ingrebourne River

 Horse Block Farm lay to the north-east of Harold Court Road.
 After the First World War the Essex builders Iles and Company laid out a bungalow estate here that it called Sunnytown.
 The company also created Sunnymede at Billericay.